daniel-kullmann/maps0/README.md

 * Install go-bindata: run `go get -u github.com/jteeuwen/go-bindata/...`
 * Make sure that the `go-bindata` command is available by running it

-To build the executable, you need to run two things:
+To build the executable, you need to execute these commands:
 ```
 cd go-maps-backend
 go generate
 go build -o simple-offline-map
 ```
+Instead of `go generate`, you can also run `go-bindata -prefix ../frontend/ ../frontend/...`.